 Doing business in Qatar is definitely the ideal way to start on the right footing in the Middle East.
 Just the low corporate tax (10% actually) is already attractive enough to any budding entrepreneurs and established businesses worldwide to start there.
-As such, one of the more important considerations for any companies that wishes to do business in Qatar is that of their accounting matters/services.
-Below are a listing of accounting matters that one are recommended to pay attention to.
+As such, one of the more important considerations for any company that wishes to do business in Qatar is that of their accounting matters/services.
+Below is a listing of accounting matters that one is recommended to pay attention to.

 As an important part of any accounting matters or services, bookkeeping is integral to a company to keep track of their cash flow.

 Particular attention must be given to:

 - – Keeping a monthly record that is in line with the International Financial Reporting Standards (IFRS) and local regulations set by the Ministry of Economy and Commerce